b-lukaszuk/RJ_BS_eng/contents/association_and_prediction.md

  `jl binomial(10, 2)` different unique correlations for the `jl size(bogusCors)[1]` columns we got here.
 Out of them roughly 2-3 (`binomial(10, 2) * 0.05` = `jl binomial(10, 2) * 0.05`) would appear to be
-valid correlations (p < 0.05), but in reality were the false positives (since we know that each column is a random variable obtained from the same distribution).
+valid correlations ($p \le 0.05$), but in reality were the false positives (since we know that each column is a random variable obtained from the same distribution).
 So here is a task for you.
 Write a function that will return all the possible correlations (coefficients and p-values).
 Check how many of them are false positives.
 Apply a multiplicity correction